 by Judith Rubin, InPark Magazine editor

-1987 was the year I moved from New York to Oakland and joined the small staff of the quarterly World’s Fair magazine.
+1987 was the year I moved cross-country – from Manhattan to the San Francisco area – and joined the small staff of the quarterly World’s Fair magazine.
 The eight years I spent working with editor and publisher Alfred Heller were my entrée to the attractions industry.

 I brought several years’ publishing experience, a knack for writing and promotion, and an art background.
 One of the tests Alf gave me was to research and write what became my first Parade of Events, a popular column that ran in every issue.